 The fast-paced nature of developments in the cryptocurrency space can lead to overly simplistic perspectives on the technology.
-From dramatic price swings to regulatory uncertainties, crypto headlines can make it easy to forget that—despite the milestones that the blockchain and cryptocurrencies have achieved—fundamental technical loopholes remain open to exploitation by quantum computers.
+From dramatic price swings to regulatory uncertainties, cryptocurrency headlines can make it easy to forget that—despite the milestones that the blockchain and cryptocurrencies have achieved—fundamental technical issues may remain open to exploitation by quantum computers.

-Sure, quantum computers won’t entirely wipe out the blockchain and cryptocurrencies.
-However, expertsagree that quantum computing will bring fundamental changes to the cryptocurrencies’ security.
+While the use of quantum computers will not entirely wipe out the use of blockchain and cryptocurrencies, experts tend to agree agree that quantum computing will bring fundamental changes to the the security of cryptocurrencies.

 Google’s Quantum Leap